Sylvia Spruck Wrigley

-Sylvia Spruck Wrigley (born 7 March 1968) is an American/German writer of science fiction and fantasy, and aviation non-fiction.
-She grew up in Los Angeles and Germany.
-She is currently resident in Tallinn, Estonia.
+Sylvia Spruck Wrigley (born 7 March 1968) is an American/German author, writing science fiction and fantasy as Sylvia Spruck Wrigley, and aviation non-fiction as Sylvia Wrigley.
+She grew up in Los Angeles, USA and Germany.
+She is currently resident in Tallinn, Estonia, where she moved with her partner Cliff Stanford in 2017.

 Wrigley's short story "Alive, Alive Oh", published in the June 2013 issue of Lightspeed Magazine, was a nominee for the 2013 Nebula Award for Best Short Story.
 She has written bespoke near-future science fiction for Thales Group and NATO and serialised fiction at Serial Box.

+She has spoken at major fiction conventions such as Worldcon and Estcon.

 Aviation

-Sylvia Spruck Wrigley is a pilot and an aviation author who has written several books on aviation.
+Sylvia Spruck Wrigley is a general aviation pilot who has spoken in the press about aviation incidents, such as to the Express regarding the disappearance of flight MH370.